 Aha, I had visited Lenin in his tomb!

-Like my Russia trip, I planned to use my 1995 journal for the Syria travel piece.
+I planned to use my 1995 journal for the Syria travel piece, like my Russia trip.
 And in the months following my March blog post, I regularly returned to it, transcribing journal entries, pulling out old photos, and Googling background on Syria.
 But as I've mentioned, life and other writing kept getting in the way.

-In the life column, COVID-19 and my son's final year of high school were the most significant distractions.
+COVID-19 and my son's final year of high school were the most significant distractions in the life column.
 Thankfully, Australia's isolation and state lockdowns limited widespread COVID-19 outbreaks.
 I've had one negative COVID-19 test, and our family has otherwise stayed safe and well.

 My son was lucky to have only a short period of home-schooling in 2020.
 To his credit, he was diligent with his homework and exam preparation.
 Apart from occasional *prodding*, my parental role was to ensure he had plenty to eat and drink and took a healthy break now and again.
 And with shared sighs of relief, his exams came and went with minimal stress.

-This should have left me with plenty of time to finish my Syria travel piece.
+With exams over, I should have had plenty of time to finish my Syria travel piece.
 But again, I got distracted by other writing projects.
 I wrote about one of these distractions in COVID-19 and Writing (August 2020), which I posted on a COVID-19 International Story Project.

 The Australian Writers' Centre runs a monthly short story writing competition, Furious Fiction.
 Held on the first weekend of the month, writers have 55 hours to write a 500-word story based on the Writers' Centre's brief.
 And by good fortune, my first attempt at Furious Fiction fell on our first full weekend of COVID-19 lockdown.